-A dental implant is made up of three sections, each one performing a very important function to the appliance.
+Dental Implants, What Are They?A dental implant is made up of three sections, each one performing a very important function to the appliance.
 The first section is called the implant.
 This is permanently screwed into the patient’s jawbone and will provide the supportive substructure to the dental restoration.
 The second section is known as the abutment.
 The abutment anchors to the implant.
 Crowns can then be secured to the abutment to complete the dental implant.
 Dental crowns are the visible section and can be tinted to match the patient’s existing teeth as well as their facial color, so they look more natural.

-One of the most common concerns of most people that wear dentures is that they will slip out of place.
+Why Should I Get Dental Implants?One of the most common concerns of most people that wear dentures is that they will slip out of place.
 Using an adhesive gel, traditional denture wearers have to apply the adhesive several times throughout the day to ensure the dentures stay securely in place.
 Even with that, the dentures can slip and slide depending upon the situation.
 Many times, the traditional denture has to be reshaped to make sure it can be placed correctly in the patient’s mouth.
 This is not a problem with dental implants.

 Dental implants become part of the patient’s mouth, the artificial teeth feeling like natural ones that can be brushed and flossed.
 Anchored permanently, dental implants become a part of the patient’s mouth which means no food can get caught between the denture and the soft tissue of the patient’s mouth.
 This means possible infections and bacteria will not be able to find a place to grow.

 Placing Dental ImplantsWhile it is necessary to have more than one office visit, patients feel it is well worth it.
 Cleaning the infections along the gum line and removing the damaged or decayed teeth, the first step can be more involved than the rest.
 If the patient suffers from gum disease, this is the time the bacteria will be cleaned, and any infected tissue will be removed.
 If there is significant bone structure loss, this will have to be addressed too, as the dental implants will need adequate bone mass to be secured properly.